From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 Imagine buying a top-of-the-line, professional-grade gym membership.
 You have access to Olympic-sized pools, personal trainers, state-of-the-art weight equipment, and nutritional planning services.
 But every morning, you walk in, fill up your water bottle at the fountain, walk on a treadmill for 5 minutes, and leave.
 You are technically a member, you pay the subscription fee every month, but you aren't getting fit.
 You're just hydrating expensively and using the bare minimum of what you have access to.

 They pay the monthly invoice.
 They download Word, Excel, and Outlook.
 They send emails.
 And that is where the utilization stops.
-They view Microsoft 365 as a utility bill...a subscription they have to pay to keep the lights on and the emails flowing.
+They view Microsoft 365 as a utility bill, a subscription they have to pay to keep the lights on and the emails flowing.
 But looking at Microsoft 365 through the lens of a "subscription" is a strategic error that leaves money on the table and leaves the back door open for cybercriminals.

 To truly modernize your IT, protect your data, and prepare for an AI-driven future, you need to stop running Microsoft 365 as a subscription and start running it as a platform.
+The license is what Microsoft sells.
+The platform is what an operator turns it into.
+That difference is the entire thesis of this article.

 If you ask the average employee what Microsoft 365 is, they will likely list the icons on their desktop: the blue W, the green X, and the red P. While those productivity apps are the face of the brand, they are merely the tip of the iceberg.